gojomo/zibcoin.org/index.md

 > "when are you going to zib me 10,000 for that pizza Friday night?"

-Using 'zib' avoids overloading existing English words like 'cent' or 'bit', each of which is already rife with contrasting meanings in the money and digital contexts.
-This minimizes risks of confusion during explanations and transactions.
+Compared to existing English words like 'cent' or 'bit', 'zib' brings no contrasting meanings in the money or digital contexts which could slow explanation or create confusion.
 Since 'zib' has no current meaning in English, it can acquire a strong and unique meaning through this coinage and organic use.

-The Zibcoin unit lends itself to a single-character abbreviation, 'Z', that is used in relation to very few terrestrial currencies, but 'ZBC' (similer to 'BTC') also works well.
+The Zibcoin unit lends itself to a single-character abbreviation, 'Z', that is used in relation to very few terrestrial currencies, but 'ZBC' (as with 'BTC') also works.

-There's also a currency-evocative Unicode character, **Ƶ**, the [Z with stroke](https://en.wikipedia.org/wiki/Z_with_stroke).
-This character is currently unused for any circulating terrestrial currency, but fittingly *has* been used in futuristic-fiction contexts.
+There's also a currency-suggestive Unicode character, **Ƶ**, the [Z with stroke](https://en.wikipedia.org/wiki/Z_with_stroke).
+This character is currently unused for any circulating terrestrial currency (but fittingly *has* been used in futuristic-fiction contexts).

 Placing several popular notations and abbreviations together: